 Romney’s claim that he led a bi-partisan government in Massachusetts is also patently false.
 Even the few things he seems to have done right he disavowed last night (particularly with regard to coal and gun control).

 Of all these things, Rachel Maddow has it right with this clip from September 26th.
-Here’s just one sample of the ads to which she refers.
 Check out Romney’s YouTube channel and you’ll find all the videos Maddow highlights.

 I know there aren’t very many Romney supporters reading my posts.
 I’ve taken it for granted that for the most part I’m preaching to a choir that, also for the most part will either ignore me or forward the things I’ve posted.